zainabaltahoo/website/content/en/courses/350/blog-project/models.md

     return self.title
 ```

 With that our model is complete and we can move to the next step of configuring the Admin Interface to manage these models.
+For more information please refer to [Django's documentation on database models](https://docs.djangoproject.com/en/3.1/topics/db/models/).